 The school administration and staff create a timetable of courses based on student needs, diploma requirements, school size, finances, and staff expertise.
 Courses described on the following pages are POSSIBLE OFFERINGS for the coming academic year.
 Students should be mindful of compulsory requirements and prerequisites for further study when making choices.
-Copies of course outlines for courses of study offered are available from the Guidance office.

 As all courses may not be offered, students should choose alternatives.
-When a student and parent sign the OPTION SHEET, they are agreeing to a full semester commitment to the courses chosen.
+When a student and parent sign the OPTION SHEET, they are agreeing to a full year commitment to the courses chosen.
 Students and their parents must take this process seriously.
 A wise selection of courses allows a smooth start to the academic year and facilitates greater academic success.
 It might not be possible to change or drop a course when a student finds work too difficult.
 Teachers and the Guidance Counsellor are available to discuss course selections with students throughout the course selection process.
 All course changes are subject to parent, teacher and administration approval.
 Teacher consultation and recommendations are strongly encouraged.
 See the chart below for a sample progression and choice of pathways for Mathematics.
 Similar progressions for other subjects are available later in this document.